The Taming of the Shrew

 ACT I

-The situational premise of the actual play focuses on members of a Paduan family: Baptista, Katherine (Kate), and Bianca.
-“Baptista is a family tyrant and Bianca is his favorite daughter” (Goddard, I 69), prompting the elder Ogburns to detect some Burghley in Baptista and Bianca with a touch of Anne Cecil (Ogburn and Ogburn 159).
+The situational premise of the actual play focuses on members of a Paduan family: Baptista, Katherina (Kate), and Bianca.
+“Baptista is a family tyrant and Bianca is his favorite daughter” (Goddard, I 69), prompting the elder Ogburns to detect some of Lord Burghley in Baptista, and Bianca with a touch of his daughter Anne Cecil (Ogburn and Ogburn 159).
 In any case, we all know how screwed up families are, and how confusing the tangle of blame as to how they got that way.
 Draw on your understanding of the family as a sick political entity to decode this batch.

 1. What on the surface seems to be the cause for the state of things among these family members?
 What would the general Paduan citizen say about the situation?